apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 service that can send and receive data streams.
 A Flight server supports several basic kinds of requests:

+* **Handshake**: a simple request to determine whether the client is authorized and, in some cases, to establish an implementation-defined session token to use for future requests
 * **ListFlights**: return a list of available data streams
 * **GetSchema**: return the schema for a data stream
 * **GetFlightInfo**: return a "access plan" for a dataset of interest, possibly